jellytoaster/anarchic/README.md

 - Distract a player each night
 - You are immune to **distractions**

+### Janitor 🧹 (PRE-RELEASE)
+**Faction: Mafia**

+A tired custodian who cleans up bodies.

+- Clean a player at night, with only 3 charges
+- If your target dies that night, their role, will, and cause of death will be hidden to the rest of the town
+- You will learn the cleaned target's role, will, and cause of death

 ## Neutral 🪓
 The neutrals.
 They are their own faction, and they have their own win condition.